5cript/dbus-glue/README.md

 #### Getting started
 1. clone the library using git clone
-2. create a building directory somewhere and build the library, example by convention:
+2. create a building directory somewhere and build the library, see the build chapter.
-    * cd dbus-mockery
-    * mkdir -p build
-    * cmake ..
-    * make -j4 (or more/less cores)
 3. now you can add the "include" directory to your projects search path and link the lib.
 Alternatively use make install.
 I personally advocate for a project structure where all git dependecies are parallel in the filesystem to the dependent project.

 #### Hello World